ayastreb/money-tracker/docs/privacy.md

 accessing or otherwise using the web site or any materials obtained from it.
-If you are dissatisfied with the web site, by all means <a href="mailto:contact@moneyrtacker.cc">contact</a> us; otherwise, your only recourse is to disconnect from this site and refrain from visiting the site in the future.</p>
+If you are dissatisfied with the web site, by all means <a href="mailto:contact@moneyrtacker.cc">contact</a> us; otherwise, your only recourse is to disconnect from this site and refrain from visiting the site in the future.

 The process of maintaining a web site is an evolving one, and the Operators may decide at some point in the future, without advance notice, to modify the terms of this Privacy Policy.
 Your use of the web site, or materials obtained